When Does Uncertainty Matter?: Understanding the Impact of Predictive Uncertainty in ML Assisted Decision Making: Introduction

-In this paper, we explore how decision making is impacted when decision makers (end users) are shown estimates of predictive uncertainty under several settings.
-More specifically, we consider posterior predictive distributions as our measure of uncertainty, and study how posterior predictive distributions with various shapes and variances impact decision making in cases where decision makers have varying degrees of familiarity with topics such as machine learning and probability, and varying levels of domain expertise.
+In this paper, we explore how decision making is impacted when decision makers (end users) are shown estimates of predictive uncertainty.
+More specifically, we consider posterior predictive distributions as our measure of uncertainty, and study how posterior predictive distributions with various shapes and variances impact decision making in cases where decision makers have varying degrees of expertise in ML and the problem domain.
+We consider the setting where decision makers are only given limited information for the task at hand, and are shown the output of a ML model (which may consider features not available to the decision makers).
+While the goal is to understand how uncertainty affects the decision making process as a whole, in this work, we focus on systematically measuring how closely participants agree with the predictions of the model based on the factors described above.
+This allows us to separate the impact of uncertainty from the quality of the ML model.
 To the best of our knowledge, this work makes one of the first attempts at systematically exploring the aforementioned research questions.